Two moduli spaces of abelian fourfolds with an automorphism of order five: The arithmetic of the Shimura surface

 \subsection{Remarks}

 \begin{enumerate} \item[(a)] If one prefers not to work with $T=V^5$, one can also appeal to quotient surfaces of $\tilde S$ such as the K3 surface $X$ in Section \ref{s:K3}. $\tilde S$ admits also a free automorphism of order $3$.
 Both quotients have $p_g=1$, so exactly one copy of $V$ descends from $\tilde S$ to the quotients.
 Thus one can argue directly with $V$ on the quotient to prove that it cannot have dimension 2. \item[(b)] Instead of appealing to modularity in \ref{ss:3rd}, one can also use the Tate conjecture for the reductions of $\tilde S$ (or $X$) mod $p$ and its refinement, the Artin-Tate conjecture (without actually relying on its validity).
-Essentially this amounts to checking the same information as above, see \cite{S-NS}. \end{enumerate}
+Essentially this amounts to checking the same information as above, see \cite{S-NS} for general arguments towards singular K3 surfaces or \cite{RS} for a similar example of a surface of general type which is not defined over $\QQ$. \end{enumerate}